 Some companies may choose to invest their repatriated cash into hiring workers and building out a more robust team.
 The labor market is tight, which makes hiring more of a challenge, but it’s not impossible.

 To that end, another possible use of repatriated funds is to boost wages, add benefits or create new professional development opportunities.
 Employee attraction and retention is top of mind for businesses these days, given the state of the labor market mentioned above.
 One way to stand out above the competition is to create a workplace that better serves your people.

 And then of course there’s infrastructure investments.
 Perhaps now is the time for your company to build a new factory or purchase new equipment.
 If there’s something your business needs to grow, now could be the time to bring that bigger vision to life.

 Getting your repatriated cash working immediately is easy

 Whatever your repatriation strategy, it won’t take shape without a viable financial plan — one that starts with protecting your deposits and ensuring you’re earning a competitive return as soon as they arrive back home.
-Our proprietary financial technology can help spread hundreds of millions in investments around to different institutions and accounts with the ultimate goal of keeping every last repatriated dollar fully protected with FDIC insurance, while you plan for the future.
+Our proprietary financial technology can help spread hundreds of millions in investments around to different institutions and accounts with the ultimate goal of keeping every last repatriated dollar fully protected with FDIC / NCUA insurance, while you plan for the future.

 When you have peace of mind, you can make the right decisions at the right time.
 We can help.
 Planning to repatriate your foreign profits?
 Let us help you protect that money.
 Visit our Deposit Management page for more details, or talk with one of our friendly associates today.